-Research on constitutions and economic policymaking (see e.g., Persson and Tabellini, 2004, 2003) has drawn on earlier theoretical work to empirically uncover systematic and quantitatively large effects of both electoral rules and forms of government on fiscal policy and corruption.
+Research on constitutions and economic policymaking (see e.g., Persson and Tabellini, 2004, 2003) has drawn on earlier theoretical work to empirically uncover systematic and quantitatively important effects of both electoral rules and forms of government on fiscal policy and corruption.
 But, so far, this research has no more than scratched the surface when it comes to structural policies related to long-run economic performance.
 Moreover, questions remain regarding the causal interpretations of the empirical findings: the paucity of deep constitutional reforms within the set of democracies has led researchers to estimate the constitutional effects from the cross-sectional variation in the data.

-A recent research program on long-run economic development (see e.g., Hall and Jones, 1999, Acemoglu, Johnson, and Robinson, 2001, Rodrik, Subramanian, and Trebbi, 2004) has found clusters of structural policies in regulation and trade to be essential for economic performance by an imaginative use of history and geography to isolate exogenous variation in these policies.
+Research on long-run economic development (see e.g., Hall and Jones, 1999, Acemoglu, Johnson, and Robinson, 2001, Rodrik, Subramanian, and Trebbi, 2004) has found clusters of structural polices in regulation and trade to be essential for economic performance by an imaginative use of history and geography to isolate exogenous variation in these policies.
 (Many papers in this literature use the label "institutions", where I use "structural policies", see Section 2 for further discussion).
-While this work supports the common notion that "good institutions are necessary for successful development", it remains vague on which deep societal institutions, if any, lead to the adoption of growth-promoting policies.
+While this work supports the common notion that "good institutions are necessary for successful development", it remains obscure which deep societal institutions, if any, lead to the adoption of growth-promoting policies.
 Moreover, this research program, as well, has based its empirical estimates on the cross-sectional patterns in the data.
 Indeed, the findings have been criticized as ambiguous or fragile by Glaeser et al (2004), among others.

+In this paper, I combine insights from these two recent research programs to extend the empirical analysis of the political economy of development.
 In terms of substance, my main claim in the paper is that specific political arrangements - the form of democracy, rather than democracy (vs. non-democracy) per se - may be one of the missing links between history, current policy and economic development.
 This claim, in turn, brings together two ideas based on the aforementioned results.
-First, if constitutional arrangements indeed shape fiscal policy and corruption, they are also likely to be reflected in the structural polices fostering economic development, such as property-rights preserving regulations and non-protectionist trade policies.

-Second, if history and culture indeed shape important societal institutions, they are also likely to be reflected in the form of democracy.
+To anticipate the discussion to follow: (1) If constitutional arrangements indeed shape fiscal policy and corruption, they are likely to be reflected also in the structural polices fostering economic development, such as property-rights preserving regulations and non-protectionist trade policies.
+(2) If history and culture indeed shape important societal institutions, they are likely to be reflected in the design of political institutions, such as the form of government or the electoral system.

-In terms of methodology, I extend the approach initiated in Persson (2004) to overcome the stumbling block that we observe few reforms among established democracies deep enough to change their broad constitutional features.
+In terms of methodology, I build further on an approach initiated in Persson (2004) to overcome the stumbling block that we observe few reforms among established democracies deep enough to change their broad constitutional features.
 By including democracies as well as non-democracies in the sample, I can separate the effects of democracy as such, from the effects of the form of democracy.
-Specifically, I exploit that the more than 150 switches in and out of democracy in the last forty years are associated with different forms of democracy.
+Specifically, I exploit more than 130 observed switches in and out of democracy in the last forty years, which are associated with different forms of democracy.
 These reforms allow me to estimate various (multiple) treatment effects from the within-country variation in the outcomes of interest.
-Giavazzi and Tabellini (2004) also study the time variation around democratic reforms for a number of economic policy outcomes, but they do not distinguish different forms of democracy.
+Giavazzi and Tabellini (2004) also study the time variation around democratic reforms for a number of economic policy outcomes, but do not distinguish different forms of democracy.